bmonkaba/ERISCore/README.md

 <br>
 # What is Eris Core:

-Eris core is a audio focused development & test framework realized as a hardware/software subsystem component intended for further integration into projects & products.
+Eris core is a audio focused operating system and rapid application development & test framework realized as a hardware/software subsystem component and pc interface software intended for further integration into projects & products.
 <img src="https://github.com/bmonkaba/ERISCore/blob/master/pcb/Screenshot%202022-01-04%20005753.png?raw=true" width="300">

 # Hardware Features:

 * 192khz@32bit stereo I/O\* (hardware capable)
-* Low noise balanced thermal power supply design
+* Low noise linear power supply section with a balanced thermal design
-* TFT touch screen interface
+* TFT screen with touch interface
-* ADIO connector for interfacing for analog inputs, digital i/o & encoder inputs
+* Analog/Digital (ADIO) connector for interfacing external analog inputs, digital i/o & encoder inputs
-* Serial connector for interfacing external I2C & SPI devices
+* 8 pin Multi-format Serial Data (SDIO) connector for interfacing external I2C & SPI devices.
-* The ADC's audio front end supports single-ended input levels from small-mV microphone inputs to 2.1-VRMS line inputs
+* The audio front end supports single-ended input levels from small-mV microphone inputs to 2.1-VRMS line inputs
-* The ADC's front-end mixer (MIX), multiplexer (MUX), and PGA also support differential (Diff), pseudo-differential, and single-ended (SE) inputs.
+* The front-end mixer (MIX), multiplexer (MUX), and programable gain amplifier (PGA) also supports differential (Diff), pseudo-differential, and single-ended (SE) inputs.

 <br>
 ## Software Features: (subject to change)

-* Custom single threaded c**ooperative multitasking system / Framework**
+* Custom single threaded cooperative multitasking system / Framework
-* **Coperative scheduler with granular realtime priority control**
+* Coperative scheduler with granular realtime priority control
-* **String based messaging, no enums = easy to add/use new functionality across C++, serial port or the virtual machine**
+* Universal 'human readable' string based messaging.
+No enums to maintain across development environments = easy to add/use new functionality across software components; whether native C/C++, a pc communicating across the serial port or with a script running in the virtual machine.
+* Shared Data Dictionary - int32\_t / float32\_t hash based key value store with key buffer storage (again 'human readable').
+Interfaces support either anonymous global r/w access or owner based r/w control for each key store.
-* Wraps the standard Teensy 4.1 Audio library components
+* Wraps the standard Teensy 4.1 Audio library components.
-* 32 bit FFT Audio Block
+* (New) Sliding window 32 bit FFT Audio Block with subsampling control
-* 2xFFT CQT Polyphonic app example
+* 2xFFT CQT Polyphonic application example
 * Refactored the Teensy 4.1 Audio library to allow full dynamic control of audio connections
-* Seamless LZ4 compression/decompression between the device and PC through the web socket interface (wsi)
+* Serial communication LZ4 compression/decompression transport layer between the device and the web socket interface (wsi) can improve both latency and and bandwith.
-* Integrated Wren compiler & virtual machine
+* Integrated Wren compiler & virtual machine (VM)
-* Animated wallpaper
+* [TODO] VM file system is sandboxed. the search path is the script location, then the standard system asset paths. system assets are always read only.
+No paths required, or accepted, for file access.
+* VM extention allows scripts to 'request' a reboot of the VM at a safe time and pass control to another script.
+This provides the possibility of limitless program size given each sw unit (or whatever the sw paritioning concept deployed could be) stays within the memory allocated to the VM.
+Default: 32K for the extended ram variant or 16K for the no extended ram variant
+* Configurable animated or static wallpaper automatically rendered at the start of each frame by the system.
 * Single frame buffer.
-Secondary buffers implemented as surfaces
+Secondary buffers implemented as surfaces.
+* Multiple source/destination image block transfer (blt) interfaces:
+    * SD card to framebuffer
+    * SD card to surface
-* Image blt to the frame buffer from sd or surface, or from surface to surface
+    * Surface to surface
+    * Surface to framebuffer
 * Web based development tool provides:
-    * serial command interface
+    * Serial command interface
-    * data dictionary monitor
+    * Data dictionary monitor
-    * audiostream flow monitor/editor
+    * Audiostream flow monitor/editor
-    * ram dump
+    * Ram dump
-    * jitter monitor
+    * Application jitter monitor
     * FFT & CQT visualization
-    * scripting editor / dedicated VM serial terminal
+    * Scripting editor & dedicated VM serial terminal
-    * and more...
+    * And more...

 # Hardware Specs: